filiph/egamebook/dart/README.md

     Day1.WakeUp

     You woke up and quickly realize the house is surrounded by the police.
 "Oh Rick," you sigh.
-"You just can't keep your mouth shut, can you?"
+"You idiot."

     You have a minute at most before the pigs kick the door in.

     <script>
       time = 0;